 -Learn to turn soft objections

 With visions of screaming prospects and hang-ups dancing in their heads, few sales reps are taking the very necessary steps to truly master the cold call.

 But if you want to win at sales, it will require reaching out to people who don’t know you or why you are better than the competition.

-Whether you are trying to sell your construction services or trying to get your products specified on the next big project, in this blog we’ll cover some of my favorite tips and tricks.
+Whether you are trying to sell your construction services or a manufacturer trying to get your products specified on the next big project, in this blog we’ll cover some of my favorite tips and tricks.